Home โ€บ Products โ€บ Wet Collectors

 No Filter Replacement

-Because water eliminates the ignition source, wet collectors for combustible metals don’t require explosion vents, backblast dampers, fast-acting isolation valves, or chemical suppression systems.
-That simplifies both the initial installation cost and the ongoing inspection and maintenance burden compared to a protected dry collector.
+Because the water takes out the ignition source, a wet collector for combustible metal doesn’t need explosion vents, backblast dampers, fast-acting isolation valves, or chemical suppression.
+That trims both the upfront install cost and the inspection-and-maintenance load compared to a protected dry collector.

 AT Industrial Wet Collectors

-The workhorse models for single-station grinding, deburring, machining, and sanding operations.
-Compact footprint makes them easy to position near the dust source.
-Stainless steel impeller direct-coupled to the motor for maximum airflow with minimal vibration.
+The workhorses for a single grinding, deburring, machining, or sanding station.
+Small enough to park right next to the dust source.
+Stainless impeller direct-coupled to the motor for max airflow and minimal shake.

 Construction: 304 stainless steel, seam welded